 Standard Description Effective Date Effect on the financial statements or other significant matters Accounting Standards Update 2016-01, Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities This standard will require entities to recognize changes in the fair value of equity investments with readily determinable fair values in net income (except for investments accounted for under the equity method of accounting or those that result in consolidation of the investee).
 An entity should apply the new standard through a cumulative effect adjustment to retained earnings as of the beginning of the fiscal year of adoption.
 This standard is effective January 1, 2018.
 Early adoption of the majority of the amendments in this standard is not permitted, however, early application of certain amendments is permitted.
 We intend to fully adopt this standard on January 1, 2018.
 We are unable to estimate the impact of adopting this standard as the significance of the impact will depend upon our equity investments as of the date of adoption.
 Accounting Standards Update 2016-02, Leases This standard was issued to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities, including leases classified as operating leases under current GAAP, on the balance sheet and requiring additional disclosures about leasing arrangements.
 This standard requires a modified retrospective approach to adoption.
 This standard is effective January 1, 2019, with early adoption permitted.
 We intend to adopt this standard on January 1, 2019.
 We are in the process of determining our approach to adopting the standard, as well as the anticipated impact on our consolidated financial statements.
 Accounting Standards Update 2016-09, Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting This standard will require entities to recognize all excess tax benefits and tax deficiencies in the statement of operations as a discrete item in the reporting period in which they occur.
 The standard also allows an employer to withhold up to the maximum statutory tax rate and still qualify for equity classification.
-Classification of excess tax benefits on the statement of cash flows This standard is effective January 1, 2017.
+Classification of excess tax benefits on the statement of cash flows should be classified as an operating activity, and employee taxes paid when an employer withholds shares for taxwithholding purposes should be classified as a financing activity.
+The provisions that affect the statement of operations will be effective prospectively in the year of adoption and the provisions that affect the statement of cash flows will be effective retrospectively.
+This standard is effective January 1, 2017.
 Early adoption is permitted.
 We are evaluating our anticipated date of adoption.
 We do not believe the impact of adopting this standard will have a material impact on our consolidated financial statements.
-We cannot predict the impact on our consolidated financial statements in future reporting periods following adoption as this will be dependent upon various factors including the number of shares issued and changes in the price of our stock date.
+We cannot predict the impact on our consolidated financial statements in future reporting periods following adoption as this will be dependent upon various factors including the number of shares issued and changes in the price of our stock between the grant date and settlement date.
+Accounting Standards Update 2016-16, Income Taxes: Intra-Entity Transfers of Assets Other Than Inventory This standard will require entities to recognize the income tax consequences of intra-entity transfers of assets other than inventory at the time of transfer.
+This standard requires a modified retrospective approach to adoption.
+This standard is effective January 1, 2018, with early adoption permitted.
+We are evaluating our anticipated date of adoption.
+We are in the process of determining the anticipated impact on our consolidated financial statements.